shayanmostafaei/Omics_ADRD_Integrated_Modeling/README.md

 ## Overview

 This study leverages ~500,000 UKB participants aged 37–73 with a median follow-up of 9.2 years.
-Individuals with missing omics data, genetically non-European ancestry, close relatives, or those who withdrew consent were excluded.
+Individuals with genetically non-European ancestry, close relatives, or those who withdrew consent were excluded.

 The modeling framework integrates: